-Daniel began a Prisoner of War on April 9, 1942, and started what was to become known as “the Bataan Death March” at the town of Mariveles at the southern tip of the peninsula.
-He recalled that the Filipinos were separated from the American troops before the march began.
+Daniel began a Prisoner of War on April 9, 1942, but the Japanese did not make contact with the company until the 11th.
+After they were searched and the Japanese took what they wanted from the POWs, they were ordered to Mariveles at the southern tip of Bataan.
+He recalled that at Marivles the Filipinos were separated from the American troops before the march began.
+It was from there that they started what the POWs simply called “the march.”
 The prisoners were marched in groups of 100 men with eight to ten guards.
 The guards, although small in stature, looked mean and hostile.
 Each had a bayonet attached to the barrel of his rifle.
 The guards expected their orders to be obeyed without question.
 To disobey meant a beating or possibly death.

 On the first day of the march, Daniel was marched until well after sundown.
 When he and the other POWs were finally given a rest it was already late.
 After midnight, it began to rain.
 Although the rain lasted for about one-half hour, the prisoners attempted to catch the rain on their tongues or lick the drops off their lips and hands.
 This water was the first drink the prisoners received on the march.